Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Statistical description of gas in a piston and volume variable

-Consider a thermodynamic system of gas, i.e., a system of a finite fixed number of particles within the cylindrical container \be D^2(r) \times (0, h) = : C_h \ee that is (vertically) expandable from the base.
+that is (vertically) expandable from the base.
 In other words, we assume that its volume varies by some outside work.
 Following the common words, we will call a \emph{piston} any expandable container.

 We denote by $h > 0$ the parameter with respect to which the volume \emph{grows linearly} in terms of the variable $h$.
 We may regard $h$ the height of the cylinder at a given moment and so the volume of the container in $\R^3$ associated to the parameter $h$ will be given by